Key Data

 You have to apply for the Master's degree via TUMonline.
 After you have created your account in TUMonline, enter personal data and information about your education, and upload the required documents.
 The application is done completely electronically.

-Prospective students with a Bachelor's degree from outside the European Union have to request a preliminary examination documentation from uni-assist (VPD) in advance.
+Prospective students with a Bachelor's degree from outside Germany have to request a preliminary examination documentation from uni-assist (VPD) in advance.

 Only in case of admission, you will have to submit some additional documents as certified copies for the enrollment.